myopenmath/policies/privacy-policy.md

 <h2 id="information-collected">1.
 Information Collected</h2>

 a. *Personal Data*.
-You can use the Service without registering for an account or providing any other personal data.
-If you create an account on the Desmos Services, or communicate with Desmos, you may provide to Desmos certain information by which someone could personally identify you, such as your name, email or unique username (“**Personally Identifiable Information**”), as well as information about yourself such as your employment or level of schooling by which someone could not personally identify you (“**Demographic Information**”).
+If you create an account on the MyOpenMath Services, or communicate with MyOpenMath, you may provide to MyOpenMath certain information by which someone could personally identify you, such as your name, email or unique username (“**Personally Identifiable Information**”), as well as information about yourself such as your employment by which someone could not personally identify you (“**Demographic Information**”).
 When we link Demographic Information to your Personally Identifiable Information, we treat all of it as Personally Identifiable.
-We also collect information when you save or post content to the Service (“**User Content**”), authorize us to access your device camera and photo roll, and communicate with us.
+We also collect information when you save or post content to the Service (“**User Content**”) and communicate with us.
 We refer to all of this data collectively as “Personal Data”.
 We may also collect Personal Data about you from a third party Internet site or service.
-For example, if you login to your Desmos account through Google or another authentication tool, or if you interact with Desmos on social media, we may collect the Personal Data you authorize that third party service to share.
+For example, if you login to your MyOpenMath account through an LTI connection from a Learning Management System, we may collect the Personal Data that third party service shares.

 b. *Usage Data*.
-We automatically collect certain technical usage information when you use the Desmos Services (“**Usage Data**”).
+We automatically collect certain technical usage information when you use the MyOpenMath Services (“**Usage Data**”).
-Usage Data includes the information that your web browser or mobile application automatically sends to our servers whenever you visit.
+Usage Data includes the information that your web browser automatically sends to our servers whenever you visit.
 The Usage Data collected in our logs may include information such as your web request, Internet Protocol address, operating system, browser type, browser language, referring / exit pages and URLs, platform type, click history, domain names, landing pages, pages viewed and the order of those pages, the amount of time spent on particular pages, the date and time of your request, and whether you opened an email.
 Typically, this information is collected through log files, web beacons, browser cookies, or other device identifiers that may uniquely identify your browser or device.
-You may be able to set your web browser to refuse all cookies, and your mobile device to not provide your mobile device identifier.
+You may be able to set your web browser to refuse all cookies.
-You may not be able to delete or disable cookies on certain mobile devices and/or certain browsers.
+You may not be able to delete or disable cookies on certain browsers.
 For more information on cookies, visit [www.allaboutcookies.org](//www.allaboutcookies.org).
-Remember, some features of the Desmos Services may not function properly if cookies or mobile device identifiers are not enabled.
+Remember, the MyOpenMath Services may not function properly if cookies are not enabled.
-In addition, the Desmos Services may use third party analytics and bug tracking software (including, without limitation, Google Analytics and Bugsnag) to collect further Usage Data regarding the online usage patterns of our users and bugs in our Services.
+In addition, the MyOpenMath Services may use third party analytics and bug tracking software (including, without limitation, NewRelic) to collect further Usage Data regarding the online usage patterns of our users and bugs in our Services.
 We may combine Usage Data with Personal Data in a manner that enables us to trace Usage Data to an individual user.
 Although we do our best to honor the privacy preferences of our visitors, we are not able to respond to Do Not Track signals from your browser at this time.
 We do not permit third party advertising networks or other third parties to collect information about your browsing behavior from our website for advertising purposes.